awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DiskSize`  <a name="cfn-eks-nodegroup-disksize"></a>
 The root device disk size \(in GiB\) for your node group instances\.
-The default disk size is 20 GiB\.
+The default disk size is 20 GiB for Linux and Bottlerocket\.
+The default disk size is 50 GiB for Windows\.
 If you specify `launchTemplate`, then don't specify `diskSize`, or the node group deployment will fail\.
 For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the *Amazon EKS User Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)